 Are you wondering if you can bring your kitchen utensils with you on a domestic flight?
 The good news is that it is totally legal to carry steel and aluminum accessories in your checked bags.
 This includes any type of kitchen utensil, such as knives and knife sets.
 However, it is important to be careful when packing expensive kitchen knife sets, as they could be stolen from checked baggage.
 Aluminum and ceramic pots and pans are allowed on the plane, but cast iron pans must be placed in the cargo hold due to their weight.

-Anyway, do you really want to take her with you?
-The CAA, which controls airlines operating in the UK, allows knives (pocket knives) with blades of less than 6 cm (2.4 inches) in carry-on baggage, but has banned multi-tools, even if the blade length is less than 6 cm.
-Metal forks and spoons are allowed in carry-on luggage and luggage billed, without any type of limitation.
-Currently, the TSA does not allow any knives in carry-on baggage, unless it is a round blade butter knife or a plastic knife.
-Damascus knives are treated essentially identically to fixed blade knives, which means that the TSA allows Damascus knives to be packed in checked baggage.
+Additionally, the CAA, which controls airlines operating in the UK, allows pocket knives with blades of less than 6 cm (2.4 inches) in carry-on baggage, but has banned multi-tools, even if the blade length is less than 6 cm.
+Metal forks and spoons are allowed in both carry-on luggage and checked baggage without any type of limitation.
+The TSA does not allow any knives in carry-on baggage, unless it is a round blade butter knife or a plastic knife.
+Damascus knives are treated essentially identically to fixed blade knives, so they can be packed in checked baggage.

-Usually, sprays can't go under the plane, and standard-size cooking spray doesn't fit in the liquid bag either.
-Any solid food such as fruits, nuts or salads can be easily transported, but foods with a high liquid content (for example, curried foods or sauces) are only allowed in 100 ml containers, regardless of the amount they contain.
-You can still find some items with conflicting information based on that update, but from now on, only round blade or plastic butter knives are allowed in carry-on luggage.
-Therefore, plastic utensils are very likely to melt and are not suitable for cooking on cast iron utensils.
+Solid foods such as fruits, nuts or salads can be easily transported, but foods with a high liquid content (for example, curried foods or sauces) are only allowed in 100 ml containers, regardless of the amount they contain.
+Finally, plastic utensils are not suitable for cooking on cast iron utensils as they may melt.
+Therefore, it is best to stick to metal utensils when cooking on cast iron.